-Discusses major health concerns among women in developed and developing countries within a life course framework that integrates biological determinants of health and the social, cultural and economic contexts of women’s lives.
+Discusses major health concerns among women within a life course framework that integrates biological determinants of health and the social, cultural and economic contexts of women’s lives.
+Focuses on developed countries though issues in developing countries are introduced.
 Examines a spectrum of current health and policy concerns, and may include family planning, preventive services for women, chronic disease, migration, gender-based violence, mental health and disability.
 Also includes historical perspectives and a gender justice framework for viewing health policies.

 - Learning Objectives: